 Mercedes-Benz has long been known for its safety features, and the M-Class looks to continue that tradition.
 In addition to ABS and ESP stability control, the SUV boasts nine supplemental restraints including two-stage front air bags, a knee air bag for the driver and pelvic air bags which work together with curtain and side air bags to provide extra protection for front occupants in dangerous side-impact collisions.

 Also standard is an ATTENTION ASSISTsystem that can alert the driver to the first signs of drowsiness, a factor that causes more than 100,000 accidents a year in the U.S. A steering sensor is coupled to smart software that uses 70 parameters to establish a unique driver profile during the first 20 minutes of driving.
 Between 50 and 112 mph, the system identifies the erratic steering corrections drivers make as they begin to get drowsy and triggers an audible warning and a "Time for a Rest?" message with a coffee cup icon in the instrument cluster.

 A new addition to the standard features list for the latest model year is Collision Prevention Assist, which uses a dedicated radar sensor to monitor the distance to a vehicle in front and to stationary objects.
 If the system senses a risk of an imminent collision, it pre-charges the brakes and alerts the driver with a warning beep and flashing light on the dash.

-The standard version of the Mercedes-Benz M-Class SUV is up against the Porsche Cayenne, Audi Q7, Lexus RX 350, BMW X5 and the Infiniti FX35.
+The Mercedes-Benz M-Class SUV is up against the Land Rover LR4, the BMW X5, the Audi Q7 and the Infiniti QX70.